redmine-git-hosting/redmine_git_hosting/pages/features/index.md

 Git SmartHTTP                       | {{ site.data.callouts.icon_ok }} | This plugin allows you to automatically enable Git SmartHTTP access to your repositories.
 Git Daemon                          | {{ site.data.callouts.icon_ok }} | This plugin allows you to manage repositories exported via GitDaemon.
 Browse Archived Repositories        | {{ site.data.callouts.icon_ok }} | If you are Admin in Redmine you can browse archived repositories by clicking on *Archived repositories* in the top menu.
+Default branch selection            | {{ site.data.callouts.icon_ok }} | By default, the repository default branch is called ```master```.
+If you have admin rights over a repository, you can change the default branch on the repository.
+Repository Deletion                 | {{ site.data.callouts.icon_ok }} | This plugin can handle repositories deletion by puting them in a Recycle Bin for a configurable amount of time.

 ### {{ site.data.callouts.icon_gears }} Productivity helpers